RJbalikian/rs-hvsr/gpsd_update/Readme.md

 dtparam=i2c_arm=on
 ```

+> Note: often, just setting i2c_arm=on does not work.
+In that case, use the following instructions to turn on i2c.
+> ```bash
+> sudo raspi-config
+> ```
+>  This will pull up menu in your terminal.
+Go to Interface Options > I2C.
+Turn it on and exit the menu (you may need to click `Tab` to get to the Finish option).

 Now, reboot (`sudo reboot`) and run ```i2cdetect -l``` again.

 My results are:
 ```
 i2c-1   i2c             bcm2835 (i2c@7e804000)                  I2C adapter
 ```
-> Note: If i2c setup does not work, use the rasperry pi config inteface:
-> ```bash
-> sudo raspi-config
-> ```
->
-This will pull up menu in your terminal.
-Go to Interface Options > I2C.
-Turn it on and exit the menu (you may need to click `Tab` to get to the Finish option).

 The number after the dash is your bus.
 In my case, the bus is 1.